 Baptism is a visible sign of that faith.

-If this is more than you are able to commit to at this time, then perhaps a Thanksgiving for the Gift of a Child (see below) might be a great option for you?
+If a commitment to regularly worship with us is not possible for you at this time, then perhaps a Thanksgiving for the Gift of a Child (see below) might be a great option for you?

 A Service of Thanksgiving